shivannis/xandr-docs-public/xandr-docs/digital-platform-api/rtss-best-practices.md

 ## OLC and geo-targeting

 RTSS uploads will accept any string that represents a valid OLC.
 By shortening the OLC code provided, you can specify a less precise area and increase your targeting zone.
-We recommend using a minimum of 4 symbols for OLC codes (an approximately [110km block](https://en.wikipedia.org/wiki/Open_Location_Code#Specification)), and a maximum of 8 symbols (an approximately [275m block](https://en.wikipedia.org/wiki/Open_Location_Code#Specification)).
+We recommend using a minimum of 4 symbols for OLC codes (an approximately 110km block, and a maximum of 8 symbols (an approximately 275m block)).

 RTSS will use Lat/Long for location whenever it is provided at the time of impression, and will fall back to IP address otherwise.
 Lat/Long is usually only provided via in-app impressions, when the user has explicitly granted permission to the application to identify location of the device.